abhijit-c/LatinTranslations/Georgics/src/book4.md

 - These sequence of verbs are present, and I know you can translate present verbs as *canit* = is singing, so that's what I did.
 I think it worked.
 - *sit* is a final subjunctive, per Huxley.
+- *prohibent* from *prohibeo, prohibere, prohibui, prohibitus* is 3rd plural present active indicative, meaning to prevent/hinder.
+This is taking *ferre* as a complimentary infinitive.
 - *insultent* from *insulto, insultare* is 3rd plural present active subjunctive, meaning to leap (in/on), and it takes an ablative (*floribus*).
   Note this is a parallel structure with *sit* as a final clause.